ameya2401/SecondBrain/extension/README.md

 ## Usage

 1. Navigate to any website you want to save
-2. Click the SecondBrain extension icon
+2. Click the Memorai extension icon
 3. Edit the title if needed (it's automatically filled but editable)
 4. Select or confirm the category
 5. Add optional notes/description